Which AI Model Should You Use? The Complete 2026 Guide

 Winner: ChatGPT (Code Interpreter)

 ChatGPT's Code Interpreter remains the best tool for interactive data analysis.
-Upload a CSV, Excel file, or dataset and ChatGPT writes Python code, executes it in a sandboxed environment, generates visualizations, and explains the results — all in a single conversation.
+Upload a CSV, Excel file, or dataset and ChatGPT writes Python code, executes it in a sandboxed environment, generates visualizations, and explains the results, all in a single conversation.
 The entire workflow from raw data to charts and insights happens without leaving the chat interface.
+That holds for a file on your laptop; once the data sits in a warehouse the answer changes, as the best AI for data analysis sets out.

 Claude's Artifacts feature is the runner-up.
 Claude can write data analysis code and render interactive visualizations in its Artifacts panel.
 The analysis quality is comparable to ChatGPT, but the execution environment is more limited for complex data processing pipelines.